43 Books About Mexico For Travelers & History Buffs

 The story spans almost a hundred years as we watch the development of the countryside and what is to become one of Mexico’s most important industrial cities.
 This is a romanticized history but it is thought-provoking nonetheless.
 While I understand there were plenty of atrocities by the hacienda owners, these landed elites are good people and it is the revolution that creates conflict.

-Many of the ideological young recruits are quickly jaded by the mundain task of staying alive.
+Many of the ideological young recruits are quickly jaded by the mundane task of staying alive in a war.

-This is an easy read in either English or in Spanish.
-I recommend reading Krauze first to get a better context.
+This is an easy read in either English or Spanish.
+I recommend reading Krauze first to get a better context of the Mexican Revolution.

 I mentioned in the introduction that writing a blog has convinced me to read more.
 Not only to read more but different styles of literature that I may not have picked up in my youth.
 Thrillers and horror have never been by genre but Silvia Moreno-Garcia is winning me over.
 I may even pick up some Stephen King after this one.